 Provide your staff with the best computers, fast wifi, and – if you can – a touchscreen TV would be nice.

 Make the office look and feel as cosy as possible.
 Millennials dislike strict rules and norms, so a traditional office setting won’t do for them.
 Allow them to dress casually on normal days, replace leather couches with comfy plush sofas, and paint some funny quotes on the walls.
 Have fun with the office!

 Lunch and tea time are socialising times as well, and you want to be able to provide your millennial staff with this little luxury.
 Pantries in the traditional offices used to be small corners tucked away from the main space.
 In the modern workplace, a pantry should be well-stocked, with tables big enough for group lunches and the occasional potluck.

-If you need more advice and help on how to make your workplace attractive to millennials, the interior designers and contractors on Kaodim will be happy to help.
+If you need more advice and help on how to make your workplace attractive to millennials, the contractors on Kaodim will be happy to help.
 Just choose the type of service you require, fill in the form, and we’ll send you quotations for free!

 Remember: a positive environment inspires your staff to be happy and motivated, which in turn affects their productivity.